NinoNutsa/ada-project-datacuisiniers/index.md

 | Johnny Depp | 60.7 | 0.004 |
 | Anna Faris | 58.5 | 0.010 |

-One interesting thing we found is that, out of the top 10 factors that seem to matter most for movie revenue (based on how strong their relationship is and how likely it is that this relationship isn't just a coincidence), the only ones besides budget are the actors.
+One interesting thing we found is that, out of the top 10 factors that seem to matter most for movie revenue (based on how strong their relationship is and how likely it is that this relationship is not just a coincidence), the only ones besides budget are the actors.
 This suggests that these actors make a big impact on how much money a movie makes.
-But it's important to remember that an actor's impact on revenue might not just depend on their own performance.
+But it is important to remember that an actor's impact on revenue might not just depend on their own performance.
 It could also depend on who they're acting with in the movie.
 For example, an actor might do better at the box office when they're in a movie with certain co-stars, but not as well with others.
 This is why we used network analysis to look at how actors work together and see if that affects revenue.
 For example, will Cate Blanchett rank as one of the top revenue-generating actors when we consider actor communities?

-It's also worth mentioning that budget is a big factor in how much money a movie makes, but it's closely related to the revenue itself.
+It is also worth mentioning that budget is a big factor in how much money a movie makes, but it is closely related to the revenue itself.
 This means it might not be as useful for understanding the impact of individual actors.
 We'll come back to budget later in our analysis.

 ### The Movie Cast Factor: How Actor combinations affect financial success
 Have you ever noticed that some actors seem to be in a ton of movies together?
 Network analysis can help us see these connections between actors and how they might affect each other's impact on a movie's revenue.
 By turning the relationships between actors into a visual network, we can find patterns and communities in the movie industry and get a deeper understanding of how actors contribute to revenue.
 Network analysis can give us some really interesting insights and help us make sense of all the complex data we have about actors and revenue.
 Overall, adding this technique to our analysis of actor contributions can help us understand things in a new way.